 The 'small house' model incorporates an innovative design and an organizational structure that allow the care partners to be completely engaged with the operation of the house as well as the lives of the residents.
 This model of care creates an intentional community that honors autonomy and privacy as well as provide opportunities to developing close personal relationships between residents, their families and staff.

-You and the other residents will work together with your care partners to plan and select menus, activities, and the personalization of your individual suite.
-The care partners—a self-managed work team—will use coaching and problem solving skills to make necessary decisions as to the operation of the residence.
+You and the other residents work together with your care partners to plan and select menus, activities, and the personalization of your individual suite.
+The care partners—a self-managed work team—use coaching and problem solving skills to make necessary decisions as to the operation of the residence.

-Each of the three cottages will be a true home, centered on a beautiful hearth that promotes a warm and inviting environment.
+Each of the three cottages are a true home, centered on a beautiful hearth that promotes a warm and inviting environment.
 Nearby is an open kitchen, den/library, and 10 to 12 private suites, each with its own bathroom.
 The small scale and single level design eliminates stairs, long hallways, and elevators.
-Two of the homes will provide personal care care; one cottage will be specially designed and operated for those with severe memory impairment.
+Two of the homes provide personal care care; one cottage is specially designed and operated for those with severe memory impairment.

 Combining the “small house” organizational model and the loving care displayed by true Christians will result in a truly special environment.
 Residents will have autonomy, choice, privacy, and opportunities for close relationships between the residents and staff.

-The activities at Legacy Place Cottages will be diverse and plentiful.
+The activities at Legacy Place Cottages are diverse and plentiful.
 The normal

 routine for Jehovah’s Witnesses of regular field service, family worship, and

-congregation meeting attendance will be encouraged and supported.
+congregation meeting attendance are encouraged and supported.
 Out-of town

 trips, gardening, reading, watching television, painting, singing and dancing, and

-numerous other activities will also be scheduled.
+numerous other activities are also scheduled.
 Various classes and instruction

 jw.org Web site and Watchtower Library.

 Legacy Place Cottages staff will make every effort to meet the needs of each individual as well as all in the home as a group.
-A schedule of weekly and monthly activities will be posted in an area that is accessible to all residents and will be provided for each resident to post in their suite for easy reference.
+A schedule of weekly and monthly activities is posted in an area that is accessible to all residents and is provided for each resident to post in their suite for easy reference.
 Private time for study, self-reflection, and meditation will also be encouraged and supported.
 Volunteers and family members are always welcome to join us for activities and outings.